perivar/PresetConverter/PresetConverterProject/NIKontaktNKS/inNKX-README.md

 Intended to store service files required for registering branded libraries on end-user systems.
 Kontakt imposes certain restrictions on the contents of the nicnt-containers, which should have the following file structure:

-[Resources] directory with required resource files for registration
-<Library Name> .xml main xml file with library registration data
-ContentVersion.txt text file with version of library content
+    [Resources] directory with required resource files for registration [Library name] .xml main xml file with library registration data ContentVersion.txt text file with version of library content

 The presence of other files in the container root directory, except for these 2 files and the [Resources] directory is not allowed.
 It is also not allowed to delete the above files (although they can be replaced and edited) and the presence of subdirectories in the [Resources] directory.
 All these features of nicnt-containers are controlled by the plugin and all incorrect operations performed with the container will be stopped or skipped with the user being notified of errors.

-<Library Name> is the conditional name of the library, for each library it is its own, unique and must match the parameter ProductHints \ Product \ Name in the text of the <Library Name> .xml itself.
+    [Library name] is the conditional name of the library, for each library it is its own, unique and must match the parameter ProductHints \ Product \ Name in the text of the [Library name] .xml itself.
     This nuance is also controlled by the plugin: when adding a correct xml file with library registration data to the container root directory, the file will be renamed in the container (if the file name on the disk does not match the ProductHints \ Product \ Name parameter).

 In the ContentVersion.txt file, only the line with the version of the content (set of samples) of the library in the standard format should be written: major.minor. [build]